MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/PowerShell-in-Docker.md

 # Using PowerShell in Docker

-We are publishing Docker images with PowerShell preinstalled.
+We publish Docker images with PowerShell preinstalled.
 This article shows you how to get started using PowerShell in the Docker container.

 ## Finding available images